-- 23.1(a) This Agreement shall become effective October 7, 2012, and shall remain in full force and effect until the close of October 6, 2016, and shall be automatically renewed for consecutive periods of one year thereafter, unless either party shall notify the other in writing, at least sixty days and not more than ninety days prior to October 6 of any calendar year, beginning with 2016, of its desire either (1) to amend this Agreement, or (2) to terminate this Agreement as of a date stated in such notice to terminate, which date shall be subsequent to such October 6 provided that, in any event, this Agreement shall expire at the close of October 6, 2021. - 23.1(b) If either a notice to amend or a notice to terminate is timely given pursuant to 23.1(a), the parties agree to meet within thirty days thereafter for the purpose of negotiating an amendment to this Agreement or a new contract. - 23.1(c) If a notice to amend is timely given pursuant to (1) of 23.1(a), either party may at any time thereafter notify the other in writing of its desire to terminate this Agreement as of a date stated in such notice to terminate, which date shall be subsequent to October 6 of the year in which such notice to amend is timely given and at least sixty days subsequent to the giving of such notice to terminate. - 23.1(d) This Agreement and any amendment thereof pursuant to this Article shall continue in full force and effect until either (1) a new contract superseding it is consummated, (2) it is terminated by a notice to terminate timely given pursuant to clause (2) of 23.1(a) or 23.1(c), or (3) it expires, whichever shall first occur.
+- 23.1(a) This Agreement shall become effective February 11, 2016March 10, 2020, and shall remain in full force and effect until the close of October 6, 20262, and shall be automatically renewed for consecutive periods of one year thereafter, unless either party shall notify the other in writing, at least sixty days and not more than ninety days prior to October 6 of any calendar year, beginning with 20262, of its desire either (1) to amend this Agreement, or (2) to terminate this Agreement as of a date stated in such notice to terminate, which date shall be subsequent to such October 6 provided that, in any event, this Agreement shall expire at the close of October 6, 203026. - 23.1(b) If either a notice to amend or a notice to terminate is timely given pursuant to 23.1(a), the parties agree to meet within thirty days thereafter for the purpose of negotiating an amendment to this Agreement or a new contract. - 23.1(c) If a notice to amend is timely given pursuant to (1) of 23.1(a), either party may at any time thereafter notify the other in writing of its desire to terminate this Agreement as of a date stated in such notice to terminate, which date shall be subsequent to October 6 of the year in which such notice to amend is timely given and at least sixty days subsequent to the giving of such notice to terminate. - 23.1(d) This Agreement and any amendment thereof pursuant to this Article shall continue in full force and effect until either (1) a new contract superseding it is consummated, (2) it is terminated by a notice to terminate timely given pursuant to clause (2) of 23.1(a) or 23.1(c), or (3) it expires, whichever shall first occur. - 23.1(e) Contract Reaffirmance.
+The Company and the Union agree and commit that they will, within the period fifty nine (59) days before the expiration of the third and sixth anniversary and the expiration of the third and sixth anniversary of this Agreement, mutually sign and execute a written amendment to this Agreement, which expressly reaffirms this Agreement for its remaining stated term.

-Signed at Seattle, Washington and dated this Friday of May 3, 2013.

-Society of Professional Engineering

-Employees in Aerospace
+Signed at Seattle, Washington and dated this 10th day of March, 202016.
+Society of Professional Engineering Employees in Aerospace The Boeing Company By Ву Dated Dated

-By Thomas M. McCarty

-Dated Friday, May 3, 2013